GasparSaenzValiente/elt_cr/README.md

 * **referential integrity:** validates relationships between battles and players/cards.
 * **uniqueness:** uses surrogate keys to prevent duplicates.
 * **validity:** checks for logical ranges

-## Engineering decisions

-* **hybrid spark + dbt:** spark is used for distributed extraction and heavy json parsing (exploding arrays), while dbt is used for business logic, testing, and lineage.
-* **history handling:** player stats are modeled as daily snapshots to track evolution; battles are treated as immutable events with deduplication logic based on unique ids.
-* **security:** no credentials are hardcoded. configuration is injected via environment variables and airflow connections.